aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/coin.md

 <code>value: <a href="aggregator.md#0x1_aggregator_Aggregator">aggregator::Aggregator</a></code>
 </dt>
 <dd>
- Amount of aggregator coin this address has.
+ Amount of aggregatable coin this address has.
 </dd>
 </dl>